open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   * If the [MetricExporter](#metricexporter) or [MetricReader](#metricreader)
     has a preferred temporality, use the preferred temporality and goto END.
   * If the [MetricExporter](#metricexporter) or [MetricReader](#metricreader)
-    does not have a preferred temporality, use the default temporality based on the View [aggregation](#aggregation) and goto END.
+    does not have a preferred temporality, use Cumulative and goto END.
 * END.

 If the above process caused conflicts, the SDK SHOULD treat the conflicts as